Crime Syndicate of America: The New 52 / DC Rebirth line-up

-When Pandora was transported to Earth-3, she meets an unnamed counterpart of Martian Manhunter dying.
+When Pandora was transported to Earth-3, she meets an unnamed counterpart of Martian Manhunter.

 Infinite Frontier line-up

 Following Death Metal, the new lineup features Ultraman, Owlman, Atomica, Donna Troy as Superwoman, Jonathan Chambers as Johnny Quick, and John Stewart as Emerald Knight / Power Ring.
 After Amanda Waller takes over, Atomica disappears, Ultraman is imprisoned in the Phantom Zone, and Owlman's back is broken.
-Superwoman, Johnny Quick, and Power Ring are then joined by the Nocturna of an unknown reality, the Superboy clone Match serving as a new Ultraman, fellow Earth 3 native and Black Canary counterpart Black Siren, and the alternate Etrigan known as Etrigan the Brainiac 666.
+Superwoman, Quick, and Power Ring are then joined by the Nocturna of an unknown reality, the Superboy clone Match serving as a new Ultraman, fellow Earth 3 native and Black Canary counterpart Black Siren, Doctor Fate counterpart Doctor Chaos and an alternate Etrigan known as Etrigan the Brainiac 666.